Harbor of Refuge Light: The current tower

 On November 15, 1926, the new Harbor of Refuge light was established.
 This new cast-iron structure was designed to endure the most intense of Atlantic storms.
 The current structure of 76 ft is a white, conical tower with a black lantern.
 The house itself lies on a cast-iron caisson which is built into the breakwater.
 The pier of the tower is lined inside with reinforced concrete, while the interior of the tower in lined with brick.
 All of this rest on a block of concrete within the breakwater.
 Originally the tower was equipped with a four-panel fourth order Fresnel lens that flashed every 10 seconds at a 72 ft focal point.
 The lens revolved on ball bearings and was driven by a clockwork mechanism driven by weights within a hollow central iron column.

 This construction was severely tested on several occasions.
 A 1929 storm hit the lighthouse with 78 mph winds.
 In 1960, Hurricane Donna broke a window on the main deck.
 The Ash Wednesday Storm of 1962 then hit Delaware Bay, partially flooding the lighthouse when a wave broke a second story window.
 Intense winds shook the tower, and the high seas completely submerged the breakwater.
-The caisson was also even struck by a ship in 1986.
+The caisson was also struck by a ship in 1986.

 After the Fresnel lens became outdated, the house was fitted with a DCB-36 Aerobeacon operated by commercial power.
 This was used from about 1945 until 1997, when it too became outdated.
 Today the tower operates with a Vega VRB-25 operated by solar power and displaying a flashing white light every 10 seconds and is visible up to 19 mi away.
 It also has two red sectors which can be seen for 16 mi and warn of nearby shoals.
 As a backup, there is a 250-mm lantern operated by solar power, though its visibility is only 9 mi.
 Lastly, the fog signal is an FA/232 and also operated by solar power, emitting 2 blasts every 30 seconds.
 The lighthouse was automated in 1973 and is still an active aid to navigation.